cockroachdb/docs/src/current/v23.2/physical-cluster-replication-technical-overview.md

 ### Replication stream start-up sequence

-Starting a physical replication stream consists of two jobs: one on the primary and one on the standby.
+Starting a physical replication stream consists of two jobs: one each on the standby and primary cluster:

 - Standby consumer job: Communicates with the primary cluster via an ordinary SQL connection and is responsible for initiating the replication stream.
 The consumer job ingests updates from the primary cluster producer job.
 - Primary producer job: Protects data on the primary cluster and sends updates to the standby cluster.